 - The complaint is heard by the Governing Body.
 This is the final stage of the process.

-- To do this, the complaint must be put in writing on the Appeals Panel form (which is available from the main office).
+- To do this, the complaint must be put in writing on the Complaints form (which is at the end of this policy).
 Please send all correspondence care of the school office addressed to the Chair of Governors, and clearly marked CONFIDENTIAL.

 - The complaint is considered by a panel of Governors who form a complaints appeal panel.
 No governor may sit on the panel if they have had a prior involvement in the complaint or in the circumstances surrounding it.
 Please note at EWPS the panel may also include a governor from another school.

 - The panel will convene a meeting to discuss the complaint and all the investigation evidence to make a final decision on how to progress.
-A clerk should be appointed to take notes of the meeting and records must be kept
+A clerk is present to take notes of the meeting and records must be kept

 - An outcome letter will be sent to you within 20 school days of the meeting.